skip to content

 What if I have served a court ordered disqualification for an offence and demerit points also apply?

 If you have served a court ordered disqualification period you will need to renew your licence once the disqualification period has been served.
-If you fail to do so this will mean that you are not eligible for the good behaviour option if demerit points also apply for the original offence.
+If you fail to do so you will not be eligible for the good behaviour option if demerit points also apply for the original offence.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.